 It was a delightful evening of sharing best practices learned in teaching literacy, explained Hobbs.
 “The parents received eye opening suggestions and ideas on ways to help their children with reading.
 Everyone went away with a renewed interest in ways to teach reading to their children.
 I believe they learned reading is power!”

 Aspire Charter Academy is a tuition-free, public charter school in Gary, Indiana, serving students in kindergarten through eighth grade.
-It is part of the National Heritage Academies network, which includes over 95 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
+It is part of the National Heritage Academies network, which includes 100 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
 For more information, visit nhaschools.com.